SpareCores/sc-www/src/assets/articles/featured/ngi-search-grant.md

 for a full year, with enough budget for part-time/full-time dedicated dev work, legal and design tasks, and experimenting with the tech stack at various cloud providers.
-So we decided to submit a proposal for the 3rd Open Call in Q3.
+So we decided to submit a proposal for the 3rd Open Call in Q3, which seemed like a very good fit: NGI stands for the Next Generation of Internet that is an EU initiative to support research and innovation about Internet-related technologies.

 The application process was a breeze – hats off to the NGI Search team!
 It was also useful for us to review and clearly articulate what we are actually going to build.

 We were super excited about this opportunity, and started planning right